Discussions for Thailand Gripen E/F buy advance

 “The acquisition will be a government-to-government process, and detailed negotiations are currently underway between the Thai and Swedish authorities.
 The process continues on track.”

-The RTAF’s decision to obtain 12 Gripen E/Fs, first signalled in August 2024, followed a long campaign between the Gripen E/F and the Lockheed Marting F-16 Block 70/72.
+The RTAF’s decision to obtain 12 Gripen E/Fs, first signalled in August 2024, followed a long campaign between the type and the Lockheed Martin F-16 Block 70/72.

 In addition to the fighters, both companies rolled out extensive offset packages.

-In February, RTAF Gripens demonstrated the ability to operate from a road in the country’s Songkhla province.
+Meanwhile, in February, the RTAF’s current Gripen C/Ds demonstrated the ability to operate from a road in the country’s Songkhla province.

 “The road base operation recently performed by Royal Thai Air Force is yet another testament to the smooth and robust operations that come with the Gripen system,” says Saab of the activity.